zhangqf-lab/SPACE/README.md

 SPACE (**SP**atial transcriptomics **A**nalysis via **C**ell **E**mbedding)

 ## Installation

+SPACE is implemented in [Pytorch](https://pytorch.org/) framework.
+SPACE can be run on CPU devices, and running SPACE on GPU devices if available is recommended.

 ### Software dependencies
 #### Install Pytorch
 Please install Pytorch in advance by following the instructions on : https://pytorch.org/get-started/locally/